 Trump floats plan to end taxes on tips, though experts raise doubts

-A server delivers beverages at Dover Downs Casino on June 5, 2018 in Dover, Delaware.
-Former President Donald Trump said in a campaign rally in Las Vegas on June 9, 2024 he would seek to end taxes for tips if elected again in November.
-(Photo by Mark Makela/Getty Images)
+A server delivers beverages at Dover Downs Casino on June 5, 2018, in Dover, Delaware.
+Former President Donald Trump said in a campaign rally in Las Vegas on June 9, 2024, he would seek to end taxes for tips if elected again in November.
+(Mark Makela/Getty Images)

 WASHINGTON — Economists across the ideological spectrum raised doubts about the cost and workability of former President Donald Trump’s proposal over the weekend to exempt tips from federal taxes if he wins in November.